susantoj/PYPOWER-Dynamics/README.md

 License & Copyright
 ===================

-Copyright (C) 2014-2015 Julius Susanto
+Copyright (C) 2014-2015 Julius Susanto.
+All rights reserved.

-This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](http://www.gnu.org/licenses) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The code in PYPOWER-Dynamics is distributed under the 3-clause BSD license found in the LICENSE file.